- Are Essential Oils Safe for Kids?

 I felt like a horrible mom, like I might have hurt them while only trying to help.
-(I bet a lot of parents feel that way when their eyes are opened to Big Pharma and food processing realities, too…but that’s getting off subject here.)
+(I bet a lot of parents feel that way when their eyes are opened to the dangers of white sugar and food processing realities, too…but that’s getting off subject here.)

 My first instinct was just to pull back.

 I didn’t want to use any oils that might hurt my kids, so I didn’t use any at all for a few months.

 Then I finally regained the bandwidth to read a bit more, and I added a few super safe oils back to my repertoire.

 I ordered some Fir Needle to use instead of Eucalyptus for congestion, and some Thyme for cleaning and antibacterial sorts of applications instead of the “hot” oil blends.

 Now, I finally feel equipped to really invest my time in using essential oils.